CodeAssociate/CA.Blocks.DataAccess/docs/quick-how-to/working-with-parameters.md

         return Execute(cmd).ToListOf<ProductSummary>();
     }
 ```
-Given the above, in the SQL we specify the parameters by Name ie "Where Name like @searchTerm".
-Toto assign a value to "@searchTerm" in the SQL we Do this via the command we take the .NET string value searchTerm and call
+Given the above, in the SQL we specify the parameters by name, i.e., `Where Name like @searchTerm`.
+To assign a value to `@searchTerm` in the SQL, we do this via the command; we take the .NET string value `searchTerm` and call:
 ```C#
     var sqlParameterValue = searchTerm.ToSqlParameter("@searchTerm")
 ```